D0n9X1n/markdown-preview.vim/README.md

 1. add `Bundle 'MikeCoder/markdown-preview.vim'` to your bundle file like vimrc or vimrc.bundle
 2. and exec `BundleInstall` to install the plugin

 > *Not Test Install Method*
+>
-> 1. then `vim plugin/markdown-preview.vim` to open the plugin file
+> - then `vim plugin/markdown-preview.vim` to open the plugin file
+>
-> 2. use `source %`, to enable the plugin
+> - use `source %`, to enable the plugin
+>
-> 3. use `<leader>m` to preview the markdown file in your default browser
+> - use `<leader>m` to preview the markdown file in your default browser
+>
-> 4. or use `:MarkdownPreview` to preview your markdown docs
+> - or use `:MarkdownPreview` to preview your markdown docs

 ####Custom
-this theme is in the css folder, if you want to change it to your favorite theme. follow the steps.
+this theme is in the css folder, if you want to change it to your favorite theme. follow the steps:

-1. go into your .vim folder
+- go into your .vim folder
-2. find MarkDownCss folder and you will find default.css and GitHub.css here
+- find MarkDownCss folder and you will find default.css and GitHub.css here
-3. add your custom css file here, such as `exmaple.css`
+- add your custom css file here, such as `exmaple.css`
-4. use vim open your markdown doc and `:MarkdownPreview example`
+- use vim open your markdown doc and `:MarkdownPreview example`
-5. and you will see your doc preview in your browser with example.css
+- and you will see your doc preview in your browser with example.css

 ####Thanks
 1. mistune